swesterfeld/liquidsfz/README_WINDOWS.md

     C:\src\liquidsfz-master> ren testCMakeLists.txt CMakeLists.txt

-## installing libsndfile
+## Installing libsndfile

-Also from github, you can get it from here:
+Also from GitHub, you can get it from here:

 * https://github.com/libsndfile/libsndfile/releases/download/v1.0.30/libsndfile-1.0.30-win64.zip

-extract the folder so that there is a new subfolder: `C:\src\liquidsfz-master\libsndfile-1.0.30-win64`
+Extract the folder so that there is a new subfolder: `C:\src\liquidsfz-master\libsndfile-1.0.30-win64`

-## building
+## Building

 Run `mingw-w64.bat`, in a typical installation